 Automatic Internet Data Matching

-Make discoveries easily with Automatic Internet Data Matching to historical records and family tree profiles on MyHeritage databases (more than 6 billion records).
+Make discoveries easily with Automatic Internet Data Matching to historical records and family tree profiles on Findmypast (added in version 6.2) and MyHeritage databases.
 On-screen hints in the Focus Window display when matches are found.
-Clicking on the hint shows the matches in a MyHeritage web page.
-Some of the matches can be viewed and confirmed for free, while others require a MyHeritage data subscription (exclusive 33% discount for Family Historian users on MyHeritage data subscriptions).
-Matches can be viewed in the new Web Search Window (see below) or an external browser.
+Clicking on the hint shows the matches in a web page.
+Some of the matches can be viewed and confirmed for free, while others require an appropriate subscription (exclusive 25% discount for Family Historian users on MyHeritage data subscriptions).
+Matches can be viewed in an external browser.

 New Map Window